tinyx3k/ransomware.live/docs/profiles.md

 ## darkside

-_ Description :_
-FireEye describes DARKSIDE as a ransomware written in C and configurable to target files whether on fixed, removable disks, or network shares.
+>FireEye describes DARKSIDE as a ransomware written in C and configurable to target files whether on fixed, removable disks, or network shares.
 The malware can be customized by the affiliates to create a build for specific victims.

 - https://blog.qualys.com/vulnerabilities-threat-research/2021/06/09/darkside-ransomware